fferdaus/fferdaus.github.io/_pages/ProspectiveStudents.md

 ## Openings

-I am seeking to recruit several Ph.D. students to join the Phillip M. Drayer Department of Electrical and Computer Engineering at Lamar University.
-These fully funded positions, which include full tuition coverage and a stipend, are anticipated to begin as early as Spring 2026, Fall 2026, or Spring 2027.
-Selected students will conduct impactful research in secure high-performance computing, with topics including, but not limited to:
+I am looking to recruit several Ph.D. students to join the Phillip M. Drayer Department of Electrical and Computer Engineering at Lamar University.
+These fully funded positions, which provide tuition coverage, stipend, and health benefits, are expected to start as early as Spring 2026, Fall 2026, or Spring 2027.
+Selected students will engage in meaningful research in secure high-performance computing, covering topics such as, but not limited to:

 - High-Performance and Secure Computing
 - Performance and Power Analysis & Modeling